robflaherty/riveted/readme.md

 It has no dependencies and supports Universal Analytics, Classic Google Analytics, and Google Tag Manager.

+Implementation information is on the [project page](http://projects.parsnip.io/riveted/).
 This plugin is still in beta.

-Implementation information on the [project page](http://projects.parsnip.io/riveted/).

 There's also a [blog post](http://parsnip.io/blog/riveted-measuring-active-time-in-google-analytics/).